All Episodes

 I'm not sure what to say.

-He's uber the top, so to speak.
+It's over the top, so to speak.

 Yes, over the top, so to speak.

-So, are they building toward generations?
+So are they building toward generations?

-Or a certain number before they do whatever they're going to do?
+Are they trying to get millions of them here or a certain number before they do whatever they're going to do?

-Yeah, I don't know that.
+Yeah, don't know that.

 Don't know that.